mvrilo/cepd/README.md

 # cepd

-cepd is a small and fast caching proxy-server for CEP records (brazilian zipcode).
+cepd is a small and fast caching proxy-server for CEP records (brazilian postalcode).

-API: `GET /q/:zipcode`
+API: `GET /q/:postalcode`

 Example: